Daemon-Technologies/docs/Mining-Bot-Alpha-Version/Use-Mining-Bot-For-Mining/User's-Guide-of-Mining-Bot.md

 ![](assets/EN/client/startMining1.png)

 After selecting the account, please set the burning amount.
 The burning unit is the smallest unit of Bitcoin, Satoshi.
-Select the appropriate amount of combustion and click Finish.
+Select the appropriate amount to burn in Mining-Program and click **Finish**.

 ![](assets/EN/client/startMining2.png)